5 Filmmaker Interview Questions and Answers

 - Use the STAR method (Situation, Task, Action, Result) to structure your response

-- Clearly outline the specific challenge you faced during production
+- Clearly outline the challenge and its potential impact on the production

 What not to say